 In Sakura-kan’s 2012 dōjinshi Wake Up! (excerpted above), which is based on the Wii game The Legend of Zelda: Skyward Sword (2011, Zeruda no densetsu: Sukaiwōdo sōdo), the reader is presented with several touching moments between Zelda and Link.
 When Ghirahim, a servant of the evil demon lord Demise and the primary antagonist of the game, shows up to kidnap Zelda, she swiftly attacks him in order to punish him for interrupting her time with Link.
 This is an interesting reversal that exposes both how creepy and weird the antagonist is for wanting to kidnap Zelda and how strong Zelda actually is in the original game, in which it is suggested that she undergoes a number of the trials that Link later undertakes.
 Although the artist plays the scenario for its humor, she seems to be suggesting that, in a world in which Zelda weren’t required to act as a motivational MacGuffin, she would have no trouble dispatching the game’s villain herself.

 Second Quest, which was funded by a Kickstarter campaign and published by Fangamer, was written by game critic Tevis Thompson and drawn by David Hellman, whose most well-known project is the award-winning 2008 puzzle platformer Braid, which is famous particularly for how it upends many video game conventions.
-Specifically, as the player progresses through the story, she learns that the male-player protagonist is the monster whom the female quest-object is attempting to escape, a cogent deconstruction of the “damsel in distress” trope.
+Specifically, as the player progresses through the story, she learns that the male player-protagonist is the monster whom the female quest-object is attempting to escape, a situation that serves as a cogent deconstruction of the “damsel in distress” trope.

 And what about the games themselves?
 Has any of this fanwork acted as a catalyst for a transformation of the actual Legend of Zelda series?